Raisin Filled Cookies (Old-Fashioned Family Recipe)

 This post may contain affiliate links.
 Please read our disclosure policy.

-These Raisin Filled Cookies are soft cookies filled with a sweet filling packed with plump raisins, chopped nuts, and dates.
-This is a great Christmas cookie recipe to bake this holiday season.
-Make these old classic Christmas cookies and pour yourself a cup of Ponche Navideรฑo, because it’s the most wonderful time of the year!
+These Raisin Filled Cookies are soft, buttery cookies filled with a sweet fruit mixture packed with plump raisins, chopped nuts, and dates.
+Theyโre one of those old-fashioned Christmas cookies that fill your kitchen with warmth and memories.
+Bake up a batch this holiday season, pour yourself a cup of Ponche Navideรฑo, and enjoy the most wonderful time of the year.

-This raisin-filled cookie recipe is not a Mexican recipe.
-It’s actually an old recipe that Dottie, my late mother-in-law, made for years that originally came from the Pennsylvania Dutch Cookbook.
-They are my hubby’s absolute favorite cookie.
-My mother-in-law made these cookies every Christmas and adapted the original recipe by adding walnuts and extra dates to the filling.
+This recipe is not Mexican in origin.
+Itโs actually an old Pennsylvania Dutch recipe that came from my late mother-in-law, Dottie.
+She made these cookies every Christmas and adapted the original by adding chopped walnuts and extra dates to the filling.

 I will always treasure the memories of enjoying a couple of these cookies with a slice of her Christmas fruitcake.